 - Are you spending time outdoors?
-Look for an "oil-free" sunscreen that is water-resistant mad will stay longer on your skin when sweating.
+Look for an "oil-free" water-resistant sunscreen that will stay longer on your skin when sweating.

 - Avoid harsh soaps and alcohol-based skincare products.
 These types of products can damage the natural protective layer of your skin and cause more acne breakouts.

 - Do not squeeze or pick on pimples.
-A better choice of calming single big pimples is with pimples patches.
+A better choice for calming single big pimples is with pimple patches.

-- The same holds for football helmet's straps.
+- The same holds for football helmet straps.